 Figure 9 Average Value of Land Transfers in Alberta Cities in 2017

 In order to compare the size of a land transfer tax to a typical household’s income, we have calculated the burden of a one percent land transfer tax on the average land transfer as a percentage of the median family’s before-tax income in the Calgary and Edmonton regions and in eight other Alberta cities.
 These calculations approximate the burden of a one percent land transfer tax on the sale of a typical residence for middle-income families in these Alberta cities.
-Figure 10 shows that the a one percent land transfer tax would have been about 7.2 percent of the median family income in the Calgary region and about 6.0 percent in the Edmonton region and Red Deer in 2015.
+Figure 10 shows that a one percent land transfer tax would have been about 7.2 percent of the median family income in the Calgary region and about 6.0 percent in the Edmonton region and Red Deer in 2015.
 In the other smaller cities in Alberta, the burden of a one percent land transfer tax in 2015 would have been between four and five percent of the median before-tax family income.
-These calculations indicate that the burden of even a model land transfer tax would be substantial for a typical family, although this tax that is only paid when a family changes its residence.
+These calculations indicate that the burden of even a modest land transfer tax would be substantial for a typical family, although this tax that is only paid when a family changes its residence.

 Figure 10 A One Percent Land Transfer Tax as a Percentage of the Median Before-Tax Family Income in 2015